Airboat: Manufacture and design

 Modern, commercially manufactured airboat hulls are made of aluminum or fiberglass.
-The choice of material is determined by the type of terrain in which the vessel will be operated; airboats intended for use in icy conditions will have sturdier polymer coated aluminum hulls while airboats intended for use in marshes will have lighter fiberglass hulls, for instance.
+The material used ideally reflects by the type of terrain in which the vessel will be operated; airboats intended for use in icy conditions will have sturdier polymer coated aluminum hulls while some airboats intended for use in marshes will have lighter fiberglass hulls.
 Standard hunt/trail boats are 10 ft long with a two- to three-passenger capacity.
 Tour boats can be much larger, accommodating 18 passengers or more.

 Engines are either an air-cooled, 4- or 6-cylinder aircraft or water-cooled, large-displacement, V8 automotive engine, ranging from 50 to over 600 hp.
-Automotive engines tend to be less expensive due to readily-available replacement parts and less expensive high octane automotive gas.
-Since an opposed, 4- or 6-cylinder (O4 or O6) aircraft powerplant contains fewer moving parts than a standard automotive engine, it is easier to repair and weighs less.
-However, automotive engines can be repaired by more-common car mechanics and do not require specialized repair personnel like aircraft engines do.
+Automotive engines tend to be less expensive due to easier maintenance, readily-available replacement parts, and less expensive (than avgas) high octane automotive gas.